 |Finally I present in Comparative Diagram 4, one final bit of evidence that shows the 1753 binding at the top of the page is the work of Dubuisson, imprint pd-6-2.|

-click here to go to the INDEX of new pages.
+click here to see to an INDEX of the 2017 pages.

 click here to return to the Virtual Bookbindings HOME page.